patrickthompson/SAS_Utilities/README.md

 # SAS Utilities
 A repository of several SAS utilities that make SAS data processing tasks much faster/easier.

-Here is the list of utilities with a description for each:
+Here is a list of the folders with descriptions of the files in each:

-1. TOOLS_SplitDataset - Split a tall dataset into many smaller (shorter) datasets.
-Can save in .csv and .sas7bdat formats.
+1. Import_Export - A set of code files for importing and exporting multiple file formats into and out of excel.
+Also includes utilities for splitting datasets.